 Philipp studied physics at the University of Leipzig, Germany.
 He minored in chemistry and mathematics and focused on theoretical physics.
 He gained first research experience in nonlinear dynamics and statistical mechanics at University of Leipzig, and went on to study evolutionary game theory, evolutionary dynamics, and population genetics.
 Philipp did his PhD project at the Max Planck Institute for Evolutionary Biology (MPI) in Germany, and received his PhD from University of Kiel, Germany in 2011.

 From 2013 to 2017, Philipp was a research fellow at Harvard T. H. Chan School of Public Health.
 He worked at the Dana-Farber Cancer Institute and the Program for Evolutionary Dynamics of Harvard, funded by a grant from the German Academy of Sciences Leopoldina.

-Since early 2017 Philipp has been a member of the Department of Integrated Mathematical Oncology (IMO) at Moffitt Cancer Center, with co-affiliations in Malignant Hematology and Blood and Marrow Transplant and Cellular Immunotherapy.
+From 2017 to 2021 Philipp was a member of the Department of Integrated Mathematical Oncology (IMO) at Moffitt Cancer Center, with co-affiliations in Malignant Hematology and Blood and Marrow Transplant and Cellular Immunotherapy.
+He is currently a Project Leader at in the Department of Evolutionary Theory, Max Planck Institute for Evolutionary Biology.